 Ultimately, it is anticipated that one or a series of waterfront residential zones will be required to implement the policies of the Official Plan and reflect the character of various waterfront communities.
 Section 34.5 of the Official Plan directs that at least two residential zones be established in the Rural Zoning By-law to implement the Waterfront designation.
 First is a seasonal-only occupancy zone where lands are serviced by a limited service road only.
 The basis for this zone could be any current similarly restrictive limited service zone which only permits seasonal uses.
-Second, the Official Plan contemplates a zone that permits both seasonal and year-round occupancy, which could be based on any existing zones which similarly permits both seasonal and year-round occupancy.
+Second, the Official Plan contemplates a zone that permits both seasonal and year-round occupancy.